 You can even build your very own itinerary of things to do by clicking the “I (heart) WIGHT” button next to any listing, then review it using the link at the top right hand corner of your screen.

 Attractions and places to visit are in plentiful supply on the Island, with something to suit everyone.

 Get a taste of the Isle of Wight’s history and culture by visiting one of our museums and galleries, galleries or historic sites.
 Possibly the Island's most recognisable landmark is The Needles Rocks and Lighthouse, nearby to which The Needles Park is full of attractions to entertain all the family.

 Alternatively, keep the kids entertained at a fun park like Robin Hill Adventure Park & Gardens, by taking a ride on our fantastic steam railway or by visiting one of our fantastic animal attractions such as the Isle of Wight Zoo.

 A visit to the Isle of Wight wouldn’t be complete without visiting some of our famous beaches.

-We have a number of award-winning beaches on the island, all managed to the highest standards and inspected daily.
+The Island currently has the highest number of award-winning beaches in England, all managed to the highest standards and inspected daily.